-“Treat the earth well: it was not given to you by your parents, it was loaned to you by your children.
-We do not inherit the Earth from our Ancestors, we borrow it from our Children.”
+Treat the earth well.
+It was not given to you by your parents.
+It was loaned to you by your children.
+We do not inherit the Earth from our ancestors.
+We borrow it from our children.

-In the 1950s, a woman named Velma Johnston — better known as Wild Horse Annie — was able to get a law passed to protect wild horses by getting school children to write letters to their Government officials.
+Our wild horses have no voice other than the one we give them.
+We need young people everywhere to be that voice so that future generations will be able to experience and enjoy the majesty and beauty of wild horses running free.
+Thank you for visiting our page and for caring about America’s wild horses!Wild Horse Annie (pictured at right) — was able to get a law passed to protect wild horses by getting school children to write letters to their government officials.
 Young people can make a difference!
 Our wild horses have no voice other than the one we give them.
 We need young people everywhere to be that voice so that future generations will be able to experience and enjoy the majesty and beauty of wild horses running free.

 While you’re here, find out how you, your class, or youth group can sponsor a horse who lives at Return to Freedom and receive cool donor gifts!
 And get more information about Spirit and wild horses in America.
 Visit our Advocacy page to learn the many ways that young people can help protect America’s wild horses.

 Please consider how you, your class or youth group can sponsor a horse or burro or even a herd who lives at Return to Freedom’s American Wild Horse Sanctuary!
 Sponsorships help us take care of and provide hay for the horses and burros who live here.
 It is a wonderful way to stay connected to the sanctuary!
 You and /or your class will receive a cool certificate with a photo and historical backround of the horse(s) or herd that you sponsor!
 Your help could mean so much!

 Be a volunteer!
 You don’t even have to be local.
 You can help Return to Freedom in so many ways even from where you are!
 There are many way that you can raise awareness and money for feed and care including tabling events in your area!